ForModLabUHel/forClimate/README_callprebas.md

 The *Path* variable is also search path for shared libraries.

 Install Cygwin and the `x86_64-w64-mingw32-gcc` compiler.
-The build process is an interplay with Cygwin and Windows.
+The build process for `callprebas.exe` is an interplay with Cygwin and Windows.
-In *Cygwin terminal* go to forClimate directory and build the simple test program (Rprebasso and reshape2 packages must be installed in R):
+In *Cygwin terminal* go to forClimate directory and build the program (Rprebasso and reshape2 packages must be installed in R):

 	x86_64-w64-mingw32-gcc.exe -DMAIN -o callprebass.exe -g -I"$R_HOME"/include -L"$R_HOME"/bin/x64 -lR -lRblas callprebas.c